Season 1, Episode 48

 Lorne Brown:

-I remember once when my youngest was having a tenter tantrum and he was screaming and crying.
-He didn’t get what he wanted and telling me he hated me and I would follow him around the room to be with him, and I was doing conscious work.
-It took so much resource to stay present, not take it personally.
+I remember once when my youngest was having a temper tantrum and he was screaming and crying.
+He didn’t get what he wanted and told me he hated me and I would follow him around the room to be with him, and I was doing conscious work.
+It took so much resources to stay present, not take it personally.
 I’m human and I was learning, still learning.
 And I remember saying to him, I really get that you think you hate me and that’s okay.
 I still love you.
 Whether you like me or hate me, I’ll always love you.
-And then he’d go hate you and he’d move away.
+And then he’d hate you and he’d move away.
 And then I’d come next to him again and just say, I’m here for you.
 I love you.
 Well, I hate you.
 It’s okay.
 I don’t need you to love me regardless.
 I’ll always love you.
 And then by the end, we had a great, it took 20 minutes of him just crying and screaming at me and I just follow him around and then eventually, and

 Vanessa Lapointe: